Select which book version you want to buy.

 Original version of Preproduction Blueprint was PDF e-book and included a set of videos.
 This has been now updated to paperback or Kindle versions only and does not include videos.

 If you purchased original "Preproduction Blueprint" PDF and video version then you can still request your download links renewed by contacting me at firstname.lastname@example.org

-There is no difference between paperback or kindle versions of the book.
-Both are exactly the same.
+There is no difference between the PDF, paperback or kindle versions of the book.
+Content between all of them is the same.

-Kindle version cost less and available to read right away.
+PDF can be read your computer, phone, tablet or Kindle.
+Kindle version can be read digitally on your Kindle device.
 Paperback will be shipped to you as a physical copy.